Article Translations: (Spanish)

 - Impulsive.
 Kids who are impulsive act too quickly before thinking.
 They often interrupt, might push or grab, and find it hard to wait.
 They may do things without asking for permission, take things that aren't theirs, or act in ways that are risky.
 They may have emotional reactions that seem too intense for the situation.

 Sometimes parents and teachers notice signs of ADHD when a child is very young.
-But it's normal for little kids to be distractible, restless, impatient, or impulsive — these things don't always mean that a child has ADHD.
+But it's normal for little kids to be distracted, restless, impatient, or impulsive — these things don't always mean that a child has ADHD.

 Attention, activity, and self-control develop little by little, as children grow.
 Kids learn these skills with help from parents and teachers.
 But some kids don't get much better at paying attention, settling down, listening, or waiting.
 When these things continue and begin to cause problems at school, home, and with friends, it may be ADHD.